 Nivolumab is given by intravenous (into a vein) infusion.
 The infusion takes about an hour and is typically given every 2 weeks.
 Your provider will determine how many doses you should receive.

 Make sure your care team is aware of all medications (including prescription and over-the-counter), supplements, and vitamins you are taking.
 Steroids should be avoided while on immunotherapy, unless directed by your care team.

 Tell your care team about all your medical conditions, including those that autoimmune in nature (Crohn’s disease, lupus, rheumatoid arthritis etc.) as these can get worse with immunotherapy.

 Possible Side Effects of Nivolumab

-There are a number of things you can do to manage the side effects of Nivolumab.
-Talk to your doctor or nurse about these recommendations.
-They can help you decide what will work best for you.
-These are some of the most common side effects:
+There are a number of things you can do to manage the side effects of nivolumab.
+Talk to your care team about these recommendations.
+They can help you decided what will work best for you.
+These are some of the most common or important side effects:

 Fatigue is very common during cancer treatment and is an overwhelming feeling of exhaustion that is not usually relieved by rest.
 While on cancer treatment, and for a period after, you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
 Exercise can help combat fatigue; a simple daily walk with a friend can help.
 Talk to your healthcare team for helpful tips on dealing with this side effect.